Student Activities and Support Services

 Rankin is a 99 bed residential area.
 Rankin, located at 1004 Broadway, houses upperclassmen students.

-All entering freshmen must reside in on-campus housing operated by the university for two semesters (summer term does not apply).
-Freshmen may be exempt from this policy if they:
+All entering first year students must reside in on-campus housing operated by the university for two semesters (summer term does not apply).
+Students may be exempt from this policy if they:

 Students are automatically exempt if they:

-All other exemptions will require a student to fill out an exemption request.
-The request is available on the Residence Life website.
+All other exemptions require that submit an online exemption request.
+The request is available online.
+Click here.

-All freshmen who are not automatically exempted are assessed housing and meal plan charges.
+All first year students who are not automatically exempt are assessed housing and meal plan charges.
 Charges will be removed if a student successfully completes the exemption process.